darkdrago74/comparatron-optimised/README.md

 - Virtual environment management with split archives for GitHub

 The project also includes optional integration with LaserWeb4 for additional CNC control capabilities:
+- **LaserWeb4 works best with Node.js v18.x** for proper serial communication with GRBL
-- LaserWeb runs on port 8080 by default
+- LaserWeb runs on port 8000 by default
 - Provides g-code visualization and advanced motion control
 - Installation script can set up LaserWeb as a systemd service on Raspberry Pi systems